hoaiphamthi/NPG-for-composite-optimization-problems/README.md

 - BCFP                        : n = 5000, r = 10, seed = 1
 - NMF problem                 : m = 3000, n = 3000, r = 30, seed = 1

-The reconstructed experiment in Figure 1 is obtained by running Lasso.py for m = 1024, n = 4096, seend = 1 using NPG2 as the algorithm.